-You can eat this dish alone, and don't need another side to pair it with.
+You can eat this Steak and Broccoli Stir Fry alone, and don't need another side to pair it with.
 But if you are wanting a bit more to pair consider serving it over cauliflower rice.
 Cauli-rice is a better choice for a keto lifestyle than white rice or brown rice.

 Give this recipe a try, and see how you and your family like it.
 Best of all this tastes nice the next day if you enjoy taking leftovers.
 It is also great for meal prepping for the week.
 I have done this in the past, and you just pop in the microwave or warm-up on the stove for a simple but savory lunch.

 Have you made beef and broccoli at home before?
 Make a batch along with this Low Carb Teriyaki Chicken or make my Keto Stir Fry with homemade Sugar-Free Teriyaki Sauce for a healthy alternative to take-out!